 Depending on your financial needs and priorities, you can gift or sell your business to family members.
 Some techniques provide you with retirement income and let you transfer the business at a discount, saving estate and gift taxes in the bargain.
 Most let you retain some control over its operation.

 Be sure to consider family members who will not be involved with the business.
 Life insurance may be used to "equalize" inheritances.
 You also need to objectively consider the abilities of family members whom you consider potential successors.
-Some family members may have no desire to be involved in the family business, while others that are involved with the business may become resentful of those that don't participate in the business operations.
+Some family members may have no desire to be involved in the family business, while others who are involved with the business may become resentful of those who don't participate in the business operations.

 Business partners might also be in line to succeed you.
 You can have buy-sell arrangements with each other so when one of you is ready to retire or dies, the other automatically buys his or her share of the business.
 Life insurance is often used to fund these arrangements.